LiterateInk/Pawnote/README.md

 > [!WARNING]
 > This package wasn't tested for versions before 2022, so if anything is not working, please open an issue about it and mention that it's probably a breaking change between versions.
+> Also, the PRONOTE version for primary schools is not supported yet, not sure if it will be in the future.

 ### Sessions